alexanderkotsev/gp-ogc-api-features/tg.md

 NOTE CRS=WGS84 when returning collections and features through the API.
 Enclosure link for bulk download could still have a different CRS.

-**REQ002:** The Web API SHALL comply with OAPIF RC OpenAPI.
+**REQ002:** The Web API SHALL comply with OAPIF RC OpenAPI.<sup>3, 4</sup>

-NOTE 1 In OAPIF standard, this is an option RC.
+<sup>3 </sup> In OAPIF standard, this is an optional RC.
 This specification proposes to make it a mandatory requirement for INSPIRE in order to facilitate the development of client applications, and in particular adding support in the INSPIRE geoportal.

-NOTE 2 There are plans to add additional RCs for other API description standards (or standard versions) in the future (e.g. for OpenAPI v3.1).
+<sup>4 </sup>There are plans to add additional RCs for other API description standards (or standard versions) in the future (e.g. for OpenAPI v3.1).
 When additional RCs become available, this specification will be reviewed and possibly revised to include these as additional options.

 ####INSPIRE-specific requirements